Brain-Development-and-Disorders-Lab/mars/README.md

-# Lab
+# LaboratoryDataManagement

-Lab is an un-named and fully-customizable workflow tool for tracking and managing laboratory samples and equipment.
+An un-named and fully-customizable workflow tool for tracking and managing laboratory samples and equipment.